 The reason for dash’s popularity is no doubt its day to day utility for those of us who are less car savvy and more concerned with improving the daily efficiency of our driving.
 It gives useful information like route history, what to expect from a mechanic and where you parked your car.
 It also includes a “gamification” type module that scores your driving performance and matches it against friends – this is perhaps a fanciful feature that assumes a driver requirement that potentially doesn’t exist.

 In the same space, you also have Automatic.
 Like dash, Automatic offers a boatload of utility, and purports to be a little less passive than dash – actively sending you notifications when your car has health issues or is low on fuel.
 It also offers driving history, parking location and seems to present a little more in the way of diagnostics.
-It takes more of a stance on offering efficiency tips relating to fuel consumption, braking distance and the likes, however its hard to imagine an app like this dramatically changing your driving habits.
+It takes more of a stance on offering efficiency tips relating to fuel consumption, braking distance and the likes, however, it’s hard to imagine an app like this dramatically changing your driving habits.

 On balance, with apps such as these, the golden rule still stands – “less is more”.
-In a nascent market, the most successful of the apps will be the ones which provide real utility – breakdown assistance, fuel economy and enough diagnostic information to help you keep your mechanic honest in the case of bigger issues.
+In a nascent market, the most successful of the apps will be the ones that provide real utility – breakdown assistance, fuel economy and enough diagnostic information to help you keep your mechanic honest in the case of bigger issues.

-For the casual driver, one of these devices could represent a savvy investment when you weigh up the cost against the potential benefits … I mean, not to knock mechanics, but we’ve all had a stoush with one, right.
+For the casual driver, one of these devices could represent a savvy investment when you weigh up the cost against the potential benefits.
+I mean, not to knock mechanics, but we’ve all had a stoush with one, right?